Skip to content

 January Weather & Atmosphere

 In Rishikesh during January, it would be best if you dress in warm clothes and take along an umbrella.
 Daytime temperatures would normally range from 7° to 20° C, but early mornings and evenings are cold.
 The region is frequently covered with fog during the mornings, which makes the Ganges and local valleys appear to be a mystical place.
-The air is dry and clear, so that you can take longer walks or do more outdoor activities.
+The air is dry and clear, so you can take longer walks or do more outdoor activities.
 Under clear skies, view the snow-capped Himalayas in the distance.

 This cool, peaceful season is actually very conducive to peace and introspection, the perfect setting for inner work, meditation, and contemplation (Just have proper fluffy blankets).